mdn/browsercompat/docs/installation.rst

 django-allauth supports many social authentication providers.
 See the `providers documentation`_ for the current list and hints for configuration.
-Using a authentication provider is not required, especially for local development.
+Using an authentication provider is not required, especially for local development.
 Instead, use local authentication with a username and password.

 If you need FxA integration, see the `Firefox Accounts page on the wiki`_